Hisense U7S Pro Review

 9.5/10

-Digital image processing has long been a true hallmark of Hisense.
-In the U7S Pro model, we did not notice any serious issues with so-called color banding, or the posterization effect.
-Individual shades transition almost perfectly and smoothly into one another, without the annoying effect of jagged edges or visible "steps" in the gradients.
+Digital image processing has long been a signature feature of Hisense.
+In the U7S Pro model we didn't notice any serious issues with the so-called color banding, i.e., posterization.
+Individual shades almost perfectly and smoothly transition from one to another, without the annoying effect of jagged edges or visible "steps" in gradients.

 Review Hisense U7S Pro Smoothness of tonal transitions Review Hisense U7S Pro Smoothness of tonal transitions Review Hisense U7S Pro Smoothness of tonal transitions Review Hisense U7S Pro Smoothness of tonal transitions